pelagios/recogito2-plugin-sdk/README.md

 Get in touch via the [Recogito Users Forum](http://commons.pelagios.org/groups/recogito-users/) or open a ticket on the [issue tracker](https://github.com/pelagios/recogito2-plugin-sdk/issues).

-# Creating your own Plugin
+## Creating your own Plugin

 The Recogito plugin API is based on the Java Virtual Machine (JVM).
-Tools that are written in Java or any other [JVM language](https://en.wikipedia.org/wiki/List_of_JVM_languages) can be turned natively into a Recogito plugin.
-In to do that, you need to provide a wrapper that implements the `org.pelagios.recogito.sdk.ner.NERInterface`.
-See the [examples](https://github.com/pelagios/recogito2-plugin-sdk/tree/master/src/main/java/org/pelagios/recogito/sdk/examples/ner) for a minimal plugin that illustrates how the interface works.
+Tools that are written in Java or any [JVM language](https://en.wikipedia.org/wiki/List_of_JVM_languages) can be turned into a Recogito plugin natively.
+Simply provide a wrapper that implements the `org.pelagios.recogito.sdk.ner.NERInterface`.
+See the [examples](https://github.com/pelagios/recogito2-plugin-sdk/tree/master/src/main/java/org/pelagios/recogito/sdk/examples/ner) for a minimal plugin that shows how the interface works.

-The use of non-JVM programming languages or external Web services is also possible.
-But you will still need to provide a JVM wrapper that calls out to the tools or service.
+The use of non-JVM programming languages (or external Web services) is also possible.
+However, you still need to provide a JVM wrapper that calls out to the tools or service.

+## Bulding your plugin

+Build your plugin as a .jar file.
+Make sure you add a [provider configuration file](http://docs.oracle.com/javase/7/docs/api/java/util/ServiceLoader.html) to the jar file, so that Recogito can load it correctly.
+The configuration file as simple text file, which must be named `org.pelagios.recogito.sdk.ner.NERInterface`, and located in the `META-INF/services` folder.
+The file must contain a single line - the fully qualified name of your class that implements the interface.
+E.g.: `com.example.recogito.plugins.MyNERPlugin`.

 ## Using the SDK